webhead-GmbH/wh-bulk-price-update-for-woocommerce/readme.txt

 = Automatic Installation =

 Automatic installation is the easiest option -- WordPress will handle the file transfer, and you won’t need to leave your web browser.
-To do an automatic install, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”
+To do an automatic install, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New”

-In the search field type “Bulk Price Update” then click “Search Plugins.”
-Once you’ve found us,  you can view details about it such as the point release, rating, and description.
-Most importantly of course, you can install it by!
-Click “Install Now,” and WordPress will take it from there.
+In the search field type “WH Bulk Price Update For WooCommerce” then click “Search Plugins” Once you’ve found us,  you can view details about it such as the point release, rating, and description.
+Most importantly, of course, you can install it by clicking “Install Now” and WordPress will take it from there.

 = Manual Installation =

-1. Upload the `wh-bulk-price-update` folder to the `/wp-content/plugins/` directory.
+1. Upload the `wh-bulk-price-update-for-woocommerce` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to `Products > Bulk Price Update` to start updating prices in bulk.